-SIMCharacters: SIMCharacters is a patient training, safety and consulting company that was founded in 2012 in Vienna, Austria, by Dr. Jens-Christian Schwindt, a leading expert in neonatology and healthcare simulation education.
-Since the company was founded, SIMCharacters has broken new ground in the development of small patient simulators, and combines know-how in medicine, lifelike anatomy and high-class animation technology.
-The goal of SIMCharacters is to improve the quality of care of critically ill children, especially term and preterm infants.
+SIMCharacters: SIMCharacters is a patient training, safety, and consulting company that was founded in 2012 in Vienna, Austria, by Dr. Jens-Christian Schwindt, a leading expert in neonatology and healthcare simulation education.
+Since the company was founded, SIMCharacters has broken new ground in the development of small patient simulators, and combines know-how in medicine, lifelike anatomy, and high-class animation technology.
+The goal of SIMCharacters is to improve the quality of care for critically ill children, especially term and preterm infants.

 Skillqube Training: Skillqube Training is a healthcare simulation training solutions company headquartered in Wiesloch, Germany.
 Founded in 2013, the company develops holistic simulation and training solutions for use across clinical and preclinical care.
 Skillqube Training supports education and training through the use of the company’s own ECG patient simulation and audio-video debriefing systems.
 All Skillqube Training software is made in Germany and Switzerland, and is based on years of medical training experience.

-SonoSim: Founded in 2011, SonoSim is an integrated ultrasound training solution that offers engaging didactic courses, hands-on training and knowledge assessments.
-While headquartered in Santa Monica, there is no physical location that SonoSim regularly holds classes at.
+SonoSim: Founded in 2011, SonoSim is an integrated ultrasound training solution that offers engaging didactic courses, hands-on training, and knowledge assessments.
+While headquartered in Santa Monica, there is no physical location where SonoSim regularly holds classes at.
 Instead, SonoSim is accessed through personal computers virtually anywhere over the cloud.

 Ventriloscope: Ventriloscope is a medical device company that manufactured one of the first healthcare simulation stethoscopes in 2008.
 Invented by Dr. Paul Lecat, the company’s scopes and accessories are backed by research, and the goal is to stress the importance of proper physical examinations and diagnosis.
 Vebntriloscope believes that the next frontier in mortality reduction will come by using clinical simulation training to help professionals recognize crucial findings and act early to prevent the next code.